jpmckeown/pitch-sorted/notes/howToLead.md

 don't alter a contribution, ask them to change it and explain how tweet #ScreenshotSaturday tag that week's contributors post-relase survey H trayford
+"feel free to tackle any of these bous; I will fix them otherwise"

 ## Demo
 clear console = Ctrl Shift L
 onscreen keyboard Fn activates function keys
++ give automated command, then free to speak

 ## Update videos
 + 5 minutes